 As part of our sustainability commitments, SQM reports to various bodies such as CDP, Dow Jones Sustainability Index, SASB, Huella Chile, among others, reporting its emissions inventory, product carbon footprint, corporate carbon footprint, water, and energy consumption, among other indicators.
-In an exercise of transparency, SQM verified the 2022 product carbon footprint with KPMG Auditores Consultores SpA, while the 2022 Sustainability Report was verified by Deloitte.
+In an exercise of transparency, SQM verified the 2023 lithium product carbon footprint with PWC Chile and the Nitrate-iodine products with Deloitte, while the 2023 Sustainability Report was verified by Deloitte.
+The carbon footprint of the 2022 products was verified by KPMG Auditores Consultores SpA.
 The assurance standards applied are: